-I am a historical linguist whose work has a quantitative and computational bent.
-Broadly speaking, I am interested in the pressures that interact to shape the synchronic profiles of languages, with a focus on the Indo-Iranian subgroup.
-My core research questions involve phonological and morphological change, as well as typological change.
+I am a diachronic linguist whose work has a quantitative and computational bent.
+My main interests concern sound change and morphosyntactic change.
+Broadly speaking, I am interested in the pressures that interact to shape the synchronic profiles of languages, with a focus on languages of Central, South and Southeast Asia.
 I use a wide range of tools in my approach to these issues.
 A large part of this work is carried out in the framework of phylogenetic comparative methods; an equally large part involves the development and refinement of admixture models, which provide an explicit means of addressing language contact.